Blxckzey/I23BU5/README.md

 - 👋 Hi, I’m @I23BU5
-- ❤️ I’m interested in Cyber Security, Pentesting, Python, Ethical Hacking
+- ❤️ I’m interested in Pentesting, Python, Ethical Hacking
-- 📚 I’m currently learning Python, Linux, Pentesting
+- 📚 I’m currently a Student in Cyber Security
 - 📫 How to reach me: Instagram @arded_ah99

 <!---